-A powerful moisture-binding agent that draws water from the air and deeper skin layers to keep the surface hydrated and plump.
+A powerful moisture-binding agent that attracts and retains water from the surrounding environment to help keep the skin surface hydrated and plump.
 It also helps improve product texture and feel while providing gentle skin conditioning benefits.
-This ingredient has an excellent safety profile and is well-tolerated by all skin types, including sensitive skin.
+This ingredient has an excellent safety profile and is generally well-tolerated, though individual tolerance may vary.

 Glycerin (CAS No. 56-81-5) is a simple polyol compound with three hydroxyl groups and a molecular formula of C3H8O3.
 It is naturally occurring in all animals and plant matter as glycerides in fats and oils.
 For cosmetic use, natural glycerin is obtained as a byproduct in the conversion of fats and oils to fatty acids or fatty acid methyl esters (e.g., soap-making or biodiesel production).
 Synthetic glycerin can also be produced from propylene.
 It is completely miscible with water and has solvent properties similar to water and simple aliphatic alcohols, making it an incredibly versatile formulation ingredient.

 According to 2014 FDA VCRP data, Glycerin is the third most frequently reported ingredient in the cosmetic database — after water and fragrance — appearing in 15,654 cosmetic products.
-It is used at concentrations up to 79.2% in leave-on products and 99.4% in rinse-off products (CIR, 2014).
+Observed industry concentrations reach up to 79.2% in leave-on products and 99.4% in rinse-off products (CIR, 2014); these are maximum reported values, not recommended or regulatory limits.
 The FDA considers Glycerin GRAS (Generally Recognized As Safe) for food use, and it is also approved as an OTC drug for ear wax removal, skin protection, and oral care.

-As a humectant, glycerin draws water from the environment and deeper dermis to the skin surface.
+As a humectant, glycerin attracts and binds water from the surrounding environment to the skin surface.
 Its three hydroxyl groups form hydrogen bonds with water molecules, providing lasting hydration without a heavy feel.

 By maintaining optimal moisture levels, glycerin reduces roughness and flakiness.
 It improves the appearance of fine lines caused by dehydration, giving skin a visibly smoother, more even texture.